10.2 Objective Wound-Characteristic Documentation

 Key Takeaways

-• Legal-domain documentation starts with objective wound characteristics.
+• Legal-domain documentation begins with objective wound characteristics recorded in consistent, facility-approved terms.

-• Unsupported judgments, copied notes, and vague statements weaken the record.
+• Unsupported judgments, copied notes, and vague phrases ('wound worse') weaken the record legally and clinically.

 Documenting wound characteristics without guesswork